 Public policy advocacy encompasses a range of activities, in settings as varied as the streets of our local New Hampshire communities and the halls of the U.S. Congress.
-Fortunately for Sarah Nadeau ’19, a student in the Master of Public Policy (MPP) program at the Carsey School of Public Policy, she’s worked in both environments.
+Fortunately for Sarah Nadeau '19 '20G, a graduate of the Master of Public Policy (MPP) program at the Carsey School of Public Policy, she’s worked in both environments.

 Nadeau is used to traversing the streets (and snow paths) via muscle power.
 As a D-I athlete on the University of New Hampshire’s Nordic ski team, she spends part of the off-season training via roller skis on paved surfaces.
 The Hopkinton native is entering her last season of NCAA eligibility and has racked up an impressive list of achievements as a Wildcat, including being named to the 2019 National Collegiate All-Academic Ski Team.

 This grassroots campaigning provided a nice juxtaposition to the work Nadeau did in the summer of 2017 as an intern in the Manchester, New Hamspire, office of Sen. Maggie Hassan, and in the summer of 2018, when she interned with the Department of Commerce in Washington, D.C.

 "With Sen. Hassan’s team, I was able to explore policy analysis and get a glimpse into national politics," she said.
 "And while interning at the U.S. Department of Commerce, I saw firsthand how state, federal and international economic policy intertwined.
 This experience offered me the opportunity to apply my undergraduate economics training and explore where a career a career in policy and politics could take me."